MarkLWasTaken/open-game-server-config/README.md

-# Open Game server Configurations
+# Open Game Server Configurations
 A list of configurations used in game servers hosted by MarkL.